 - how to respond to the side effects of statins

-There are several ways to help improve your heart health, but if you have diabetes, aggressive statin therapy may be one of the best things you can do to help prevent a heart attack and stroke.
+There are several ways to help improve your heart health.
+If you have diabetes, aggressive statin therapy may be one of the best things you can do to help prevent a heart attack or stroke.